ocavue/action/README.md

 - publish - The command to use to build and publish packages
 - version - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
+- commitPrefix - The commit header prefix to use.
+Default to angular-style commit prefixes `"ci(changeset)"`

 ### Outputs